rombrew/phobia/doc/CLI.md

    be any part of the register name.
 3. If only one register matches the specified pattern, the second parameter specifies its new value.
-4. You can specify a reqister number instead of its name to refer to exactly one register.
+4. You can specify a reqister number instead of its name to refer the exactly one register.

 Something like that.